Stochastic Treatment Choice with Empirical Welfare Updating: Optimal stochastic assignment and convergence of welfare

-It is worth emphasising that the regret convergence result of \cref{th3} imposes weak restrictions on the distribution of data (Assumptions \ref{ASS:BO} - \ref{ASS:CO}) and does not require the specification of a likelihood function or of regression equations.
+It is worth emphasising that the regret convergence result of \cref{THM:RATE} imposes weak restrictions on the distribution of data (Assumptions \ref{ASS:BO} - \ref{ASS:CO}) and does not require the specification of a likelihood function or of regression equations.
 This contrasts with other approaches such as a Bayesian approach, where misspecification of likelihood can lead to non-convergence of the welfare regret even when Bayes optimal policies are constrained to deterministic ones in $\mathscr{F}$.

 Our approach is similar to \citet{Alquier2016} in which the families of distributions for variational approximation are multivariate Gaussian distributions on Euclidean space with flexible covariance matrices.
 In our approach, we stipulate a class of von Mises-Fisher distributions, which are the hyperspherical analogues of multivariate Gaussian distribution with diagonal covariance matrices featuring a constant variance element.
 Since the empirical welfare criterion for LES rules is invariant to the scale of $\beta$, it is natural to consider von Mises-Fisher distributions rather than Gaussian ones.
+The scale invariance of von Mises-Fisher distributions can simplify optimisation of the variational approximation by reducing the set of optima to a singleton.